Why should you choose private pay

 Out-of-Network Benefits (OON)

-If your insurance plan OON benefits, it means they will cover a portion of the cost when you see a therapist who doesn’t have a direct contract with your insurance company.
+If your insurance plan has OON benefits, they will cover a portion of the cost when you see a therapist who doesn’t have a direct contract with your insurance company.

 What you need to know